-Three essays (20 percent each): There is a 4-5 page essay due at the end of each of the three sections of the class (due dates: Friday, September 28 at 5 p.m.; Sunday, October 28 at 5 p.m.; and in class on Thursday, 12/6).
-While the first assignment is primarily a readings based essay, the subsequent two will integrate our research projects as well as readings.
-For the third essay, in particular, you will be asked to reflect on the research that emerges from the DC trip (or school based alternative) as well as course readings.
+While the first assignment is primarily a readings based essay, the remaining three will integrate our research projects as well as readings.
+For the final essay, in particular, you will be asked to reflect on the research that emerges from the DC trip (or school based alternative) as well as course readings.
 Precise details of the assignments will be handed out at least two weeks before they are due.

-Media and Election Day Group Projects (10 percent each): These are graded group or team research projects, potentially in collaboration with UNC student(s).
+Media and Election Day Group Projects (10 percent each): These are graded group or team research projects, potentially in collaboration with Williams student(s):